Is this you?

 Carers need information and guidance through the medical maze of treatment.
 Carers need expert support to cope with the everyday demands of life when there is an eating disorder in the family.
 We will listen and advise; one step at a time.

 A carers counselling programme will focus on what your situation specifically needs:

 - We will give you the right, most useful information about the disorder.

 - Help you get help from the system as it is.

 - Skills to communicate through the iron wall put up by the disorder, and skills to confront awful eating disorder behaviours.

 - Teach you how not to make things worse.

 NCFED counsellors are certified eating disorder experts; you can trust them to support you with compassion and wisdom in your situation.
 We understand how horrible it is to have to deal with an eating disorder in someone you care for.

 Would you like to know more about WHAT can be done for you personally?
-The first step is to have a no-obligation assessment (only £65) in person, by phone or by Skype, with someone who cares.
+The first step is to have a no-obligation assessment (only £65) in person, by phone or by Skype, with someone who is trained to help carers.
 The first step starts here.